ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 Optimism uses this functionality to allow users to withdraw ERC20 tokens back to Ethereum.
 When a user wishes to withdraw assets, the [`L2StandardBridge`](https://optimistic.etherscan.io/address/0x4200000000000000000000000000000000000010) contract will burn the assets on Optimism and send a message to the [`L1StandardBridge`](https://etherscan.io/address/0x99C9fc46f92E8a1c0deC1b1747d010903E884bE1) contract to release the corresponding asset back to the user on Ethereum.

+### Fault proofs

+In an Optimistic Rollup, state commitments are published to Ethereum without any direct proof of the validity of these commitments.
+Instead, these commitments are considered pending for a period of time (called the "challenge window").
+If a proposed state commitment goes unchallenged for the duration of the challenge window (currently set to 7 days), then it is considered final.
+Once a commitment is considered final, smart contracts on Ethereum can safely accept proofs about the state of Optimism based on that commitment.

+When a state commitment is challenged, it can be invalidated through a "fault proof" ([formerly known as a "fraud proof"](https://github.com/ethereum-optimism/optimistic-specs/discussions/53)) process.
+If the commitment is successfully challenged, then it is removed from the `StateCommitmentChain` to eventually be replaced by another proposed commitment.
+It's important to note that a successful challenge does not roll back Optimism itself, only the published commitments about the state of the chain.
+The ordering of transactions and the state of Optimism is unchanged by a fault proof challenge.

+The fault proof process is currently undergoing major redevelopment as a side-effect of the November 11th [EVM Equivalence](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306) update.
+You can read more about this process within the [Protocol specs](../protocol/README.md) section of this website.

 <!-- ## Why Optimistic Rollups?